 - Concussion screening and ImPACT ® (Immediate Post-Concussion Assessment and Cognitive Testing), an advanced, scientifically validated computerized concussion management system.

 - Safe School Certification — policies and procedures to keep athletes safe.
-Mora , Hinckley-Finlayson, Ogilvie and Pine City schools schools are both Safe School Certified.
+Mora, Hinckley-Finlayson, Ogilvie and Pine City schools are Safe School Certified.

 - The Minnesota State High School League provides all its member schools and their students with a free Concussion Insurance Program.